February 6–8, 2021 nor'easter

-The February 6–8, 2021 nor'easter, also referred to as the 2021 Super Bowl Sunday nor'easter, was a strong and fast-moving nor'easter that started out in the Southern United States, before impacting the Mid-Atlantic and New England states on Super Bowl Sunday, in February 2021.
-The storm struck the region just days after another significant nor'easter impacted the same general regions.
+From February 6–8, 2021, a strong and fast-moving nor'easter, sometimes known as the 2021 Super Bowl Sunday nor'easter, and unofficially named Winter Storm Quade by The Weather Channel, impacted the Mid-Atlantic and New England states on Super Bowl Sunday, just days after another significant nor'easter impacted the same general regions.
 Developing on February 6 along a stationary front in the Southern United States and moving northeastward, the imminent impacts from the nor'easter forced several vaccination sites in the Northeast to temporarily close again for the following days.
 The storm caused one indirect death, and damage estimates are currently undetermined.
-It was unofficially named Winter Storm Quade by The Weather Channel.

 Meteorological history

 An upper-level disturbance moved eastwards through the Tennessee Valley on February 6, leading to the development of a weak area of low pressure along a stationary front off the coast of Florida later that night.
 As the storm was expected to strike the Northeastern United States around the day of the Super Bowl, the storm was given the nickname "Super Bowl Sunday Nor'easter".
 On February 7, the storm emerged into the Atlantic and developed into a nor'easter.
 The system grew more powerful as it moved northeastward, with the storm's central pressure reaching 994 mbar at 21:00 UTC that day.
 On the same day, the nor'easter developed strong mesoscale banding from New Jersey to southeastern Massachusetts, resulting in much higher snowfall rates in those areas than initially forecasted.

 The nor'easter proceeded to undergo explosive intensification while moving away from the U.S. coastline, with the storm's central pressure dropping from 999 mbar to 968 mbar over a 24-hour period, by 15:00 UTC on February 8.
 A few hours later, the storm had deepened further, reaching an initial peak intensity of 965 mbar at 18:00 UTC, as the center of the storm passed near Nova Scotia.
 Afterward, the storm gradually began to weaken as it began moving away from the Canadian coastline.
 On the next day, the system received the name Wolfram from the Free University of Berlin.
 Over the next couple of days, the storm slowly out into the open Atlantic, before stalling briefly on February 12.
 On the same day, the storm spawned two new low-pressure systems and strengthened even further, reaching a peak intensity of 960 mbar.
 On the next day, the storm began moving northeastward towards Iceland, before stalling for another two days, while another storm, Xanthos, began approaching from the south.
 On February 16, Xanthos absorbed the cyclone, between Greenland and Iceland.